Refunds of Registration Charges (Withdrawals and Drops)

 Drop refers to dropping course/s and still being enrolled in at least one class for the session.

-Students who drop a course/s while remaining enrolled in the session are refunded in full for drops completed by September 08, 2014.
-However, because of the tiered flat rate tuition rates, not every drop will result in a credit to your account.
-For example, a student who is taking 15 hours and drops to 12 hours will not see a credit to their flat rate tuition amount because 12 hours costs the same as 15 hours (see Flat Rate Fee Schedule).
-No refunds will be credited and the student is financially responsible for the full cost of the course/s dropped after September 08, 2014 for Fall 2014 Session.
+Students who drop a course/s while remaining enrolled in the session are refunded in full for drops completed by September 14, 2015.
+However, because of the tiered tuition rates, not every drop will result in a credit to your account.
+For example, a student who is taking 15 hours and drops to 12 hours will not see a credit to their tuition amount because 12 hours costs the same as 15 hours.
+No refunds will be credited and the student is financially responsible for the full cost of the course/s dropped after September 14, 2015 for Fall 2015 Session.

 |Session||Final Drop with Refund Date|

-Questions should be directed to Bursar Services, (817) 272-2172.
-Detailed student account information may not be released to anyone other than the student without the student's written permission on file in Bursar Services.
+Questions should be directed to Student Accounts, (817) 272-2172.
+Detailed student account information may not be released to anyone other than the student without the student's written permission on file in Student Accounts.

 Did You Know?